 5.09 – Academic Standing

-- The student will be not be allowed to go into overload status while on academic probation.
+The student may not be allowed to go into overload status.

 OTC Cumulative Grade Point Average is the combined Grade Point Average (GPA) of all course work completed at OTC for college credit.

 Overload Status is defined as enrollment in credit hours that surpasses the maximum number of credit hours allowed each semester.

 This policy is maintained under the authority of the Vice Chancellor of Academic Affairs and the Vice Chancellor of Student Affairs.

 2.09 Course Credit Hour